Look Ma, No Hands! The Future of Hands-free Technology in the Lab

 Hands-free Technology Integration with LIMS

 The integration of hands-free lab notes with a laboratory information management system (LIMS) provides a comprehensive and streamlined approach to data management and analysis in the lab.
 Many LIMS now offer apps that can be used to add notes to records or check on results when the analyst is not at a terminal.
-In addition, third-party apps, such as SampleVision, can capture relevant sample information at the point of collection and transmit it seamlessly to the LIMS.
+In addition, third-party apps can capture relevant sample information at the point of collection and transmit it seamlessly to the LIMS.
 Integration of these devices with LIMS provides some specific advantages.

 Enhanced Data Accuracy and Traceability with Hands-free Technology